hunglongtrangithub/base64-zig/README.md

 # Base64 Encoder/Decoder

 A simple Base64 encoder and decoder project implemented in Zig.
 This is my first Zig project, and is intended to help me get used to the language.
+The specification followed is [RFC 4648](https://tools.ietf.org/html/rfc4648).

 ## Usage